Tow-Boot/U-Boot/README.md

 Other branches under the prefix name are named (lowercased, dashes) according to the feature.

-Feature branch names that cannot be upstreamed as-they-are, because of the style of workarounds used, are prefixed `wip-`.
-The changes should generally be acceptable by upstream, once they are implemented correctly.

 Feature branch names that cannot be upstreamed for opinionated reasons are prefixed with `tb-`, meaning that they are additional customizations for Tow-Boot that are unlikely to be desirable by upstream.